Jane Garvey (broadcaster): Career

 In September 2007, it was announced she would leave 5 Live after 13 years.
-On Monday 8 October 2007 she joined BBC Radio 4's Woman's Hour programme as the second principal presenter, succeeding Martha Kearney in the role.
+On 8 October 2007, she joined BBC Radio 4's Woman's Hour programme as the second principal presenter, succeeding Martha Kearney in the role.
 She created a minor stir in February 2008 in an interview in The Guardian, describing Woman's Hour as too middle-class and fixated on cooking.
 She returned briefly to BBC Radio 5 Live in November 2011 as a stand-in presenter on the Double Take programme.

 In June 2016, it was announced Garvey would be reunited with Allen on BBC Radio 5 Live, for a new Sunday-evening programme.

 On 29 March 2017, Garvey, with fellow broadcaster Fi Glover, started a weekly podcast series from BBC Radio 4, Fortunately...with Fi and Jane.
 Fortunately started broadcasting on BBC Radio 4 on 12 January 2021.

 As of 2018, Garvey earned between £150,000 and £160,000, making her one of the top 25 highest-paid presenters at the BBC.

 Jane Garvey broadcast her final Woman's Hour on 31 December 2020.

 In June 2021, Garvey joined the Radio Times as the new weekly television columnist, replacing retiring Alison Graham.

-On 10 October 2022, Garvey and co-presenter Fi Glover left the BBC for Times Radio, where they present a live show from 3pm-5pm, Monday to Thursday, as well as the podcast Off Air... with Jane and Fi.
+On 10 October 2022, Garvey and co-presenter Fi Glover left the BBC for Times Radio, where they present a live show from 3 pm-5 pm, Monday to Thursday, as well as the podcast Off Air... with Jane and Fi.